Who does what during a Belenios election ?

 The important points for the administrator are the following:

 - to obtain the voter list, as a list of valid email addresses, one address by voter.
-This list must be validated by the electoral committee.
+In case of a weighted vote, voters may be assigned a different weight.
+This list must be validated by the electoral committee;

 - to verify that all the participants use the same

 - if the administrator did not commission someone as a credential authority, she must download the list of private credentials (